-The way they feel about passion is perturbing.
+The way they feel about passion is worrisome.
 They feel like their life has no meaning if they don’t have a passion.
-They see a blankness in their life; as if they’ve not found a piece of puzzle which could’ve made their life…perfect!
+They see a blankness as if they’ve not found a piece of a puzzle which could’ve made their life… perfect!

 But it doesn’t have to be this way.
 Or at least, not this serious.

-The truth is, life has its own ways of working, and in the end it always gets you to where you belong if you try to get there.
-Ultimately everything falls at place.
+The truth is, life has its own ways of working, and in the end, it always gets you to where you belong if you try to get there.
+Ultimately everything falls into place.
 But for that to happen, you need to know where you wish to reach.

 That’s the difficult part.